SantiagoSiordia/SantiagoSiordia/README.md

 ## Stuff I know

-I like learning new stuff, so here are some of the things I know already!
+All of these things I feel confortable with(:

 <div>
     <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">